boombox-LMS/b5x/packages/api/README.md

 ## Responsibilities

-- Receive new topic data from the CLI content publishing tool, b5x-cli
+- Receive new topic data from the viewer app
 - Encrypt and store topic data and assets
   - Storage may be in the filesystem, a database, S3, Redis, etc.
 - Retrieve/assemble topic data and assets when given the relevant identifiers